 Note: My Organizational Resolutions of the Board of Directors authorizes the corporation to reimburse the founders for their legal fees and costs associated with forming the nonprofit corporation so if you don’t want to contribute the funds to the corporation, you can be reimbursed for your out of pocket formation expenses.

-Why You Should Hire Arizona Nonprofit Corporation Lawyer Richard Keyt to Form Your AZ Nonprofit Corp
+Why You Should Hire Arizona Nonprofit Corporation Lawyers Richard Keyt & Richard C. Keyt to Form Your AZ Nonprofit Corp

-I want to form your Arizona nonprofit corporation.
-I have formed 3,600+ Arizona companies, including many Arizona nonprofits.
-For the long list of reasons why you should hire me, Arizona nonprofit corporation lawyer Richard Keyt, to form your Arizona nonprofit corporation, read my article called “Arizona Nonprofit Corporation Formation Service.”
+We want to form your Arizona nonprofit corporation.
+We have formed 6,500+ Arizona companies, including 256+ Arizona nonprofit corporations.
+For the long list of reasons why you should hire us, Arizona nonprofit corporation lawyers, to form your Arizona nonprofit corporation, read our article called “Arizona Nonprofit Corporation Formation Service.”

-This article explains the 29 services I provide and the 16 documents I prepare when I form an Arizona nonprofit corporation for the low price of $1,297, which includes all of the formation costs.
+This article explains the 28 services we provide and the 16 documents we prepare when we form an Arizona nonprofit corporation for the low price of $1,097, which includes all of the formation costs.
 Of the 16 documents I prepare, seven of them are policies (one required by Arizona Revised Statutes Section 10-3864 and all of them recommended by the IRS for tax-exempt organizations).
-Sixteen documents for $1,297 is $81 per document, which is pretty sweet for custom drafted attorney prepared corporate documents.
+Sixteen documents for $1,097 is $68 per document, which is pretty sweet for custom drafted attorney prepared nonprofit corporate documents.

 Call if You Have Questions – No Charge

-Call Arizona nonprofit organization lawyer Richard Keyt at 602-906-4953 ext.
-1 if you have questions about forming nonprofit organizations in Arizona.
-We do not charge for questions about forming Arizona nonprofit corporations.
+Call Arizona nonprofit organization lawyers Richard Keyt (masters degree in tax law) at 480-664-7478 and Richard C. Keyt (masters degree in accounting & former CPA) at 480-664-7472 if you have questions about forming nonprofit organizations in Arizona or obtaining tax-exempt charity status from the IRS.
+We do not charge for questions about forming Arizona nonprofit corporations or becoming a tax-exempt charity.

-How to Hire Richard Keyt to Form Your Nonprofit Corporation for $1,297
+How to Hire the Keyts to Form Your Arizona Nonprofit Corporation for $1,097

-To hire Arizona nonprofit lawyer Richard Keyt to provide 29 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,297 (including all costs: $75 ACC expedited filing fee, $185 newspaper publication, $45 corporate minute book & seal and $10 postage) do the following:
+To hire Arizona nonprofit lawyers Richard Keyt and his son former CPA Richard C. Keyt to provide 28 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,097 (including all costs: $75 ACC expedited filing fee, $45 corporate minute book & seal and $10 postage) select one of the following options: